 - 4. An examination to conclude a course must be taken at the end of the academic year at the latest. - 5.
 If the term referred to in paragraph 4 has been exceeded, the student must reregister for the course.
-In that case, the following applies: - a. the examination requirements apply that apply at the time of re-registration, unless the Board of Examiners allows otherwise as a result of a curriculum change or on the grounds of a motivated request from the student;

-- - b. the examiner, at the request of the student and in principle on educational grounds, decides whether previously sufficiently completed components (partial tests) must be taken again and to what extent the attendance obligation applies to this student.
+In that case, the following applies: - a. the examination requirements apply that apply at the time of re-registration, unless the Board of Examiners allows otherwise as a result of a curriculum change or on the grounds of a motivated request from the student; - b. the examiner, at the request of the student and in principle on educational grounds, decides whether previously sufficiently completed components (partial tests) must be taken again and to what extent the attendance obligation applies to this student.
+Such a decision by the examiner is possible only during the first academic year following the year in which the student has first followed the course.
+After this, the student has to take the entire course anew unless the Board of Examiners makes an exception based on compelling personal circumstances.